sean-cho/biotrac2018_epigenetics/README.md

 Author: Sean, Soonweng, Cho

-Epigenomics lecture and lab materials for the Biotrac 2018 Advanced Epigenetics Workshop.
+Epigenomics lecture and lab materials for the Biotrac 2018 Advances in Epigenetics Workshop.

 ### Materials